IOKG04/Tilize/README.md

 To make configurations, a script will be provided in the "near" future.

+## Tips for building

+There are some macros that may be defined to enable or disable specific behaviour at compiletime:
+- `GET_THREADS_SUPPORTED`: Whether or not the program can figure out the amount of available threads (used for `-j` option)
+- `GUI_SUPPORTED`: Whether or not SDL2 is accessible (to show the gui)

+If you wish to specify, you have to give them a value of `0` or non-zero, as the conditional compilation is done using a `#if`, not a `#ifndef` or `#ifdef`.
+A value of `0` indicates something is not supported, a non-zero value indicates it is.

+### Makefile configurations

+The following configurations are in the `Makefile` for ease of use:
+- `all`: Builds with SDL2 support and figures out if `GET_THREADS_SUPPORTED` should be set at compiletime
+- `nosdl`: Builds without SDL2 support and figures out if `GET_THREADS_SUPPORTED` should be set at compiletime

 ## Credit

 This project uses [cJSON](https://github.com/DaveGamble/cJSON) by [DaveGamble](https://github.com/DaveGamble) and others, distributed under the [MIT License](https://github.com/DaveGamble/cJSON/blob/master/LICENSE),